doron-cohen/antidot/README.md

 Answering yes will move the directory and write the environment variable to a file that can be easily sourced by the shell.
 Running `antidot init` will create a shell script that will do just that.

-Adding `eval $(antidot init)` to your `.bashrc` will make sure you shell sessions will see these variables and aliases.
+Adding `eval "$(antidot init)"` to your `.bashrc` will make sure you shell sessions will see these variables and aliases.
 Fish shell and Zsh support is coming soon.